Modal Abstractions for Virtualizing Memory Addresses: Program Logic for Location Virtualization

+The \emph{virtual memory manager's invariant} ensures that for each $\ghostmaptoken{\gamma}{\vaddr}{\paddr}$ mapping in this map, there are \emph{physical} resources sufficient to ensure that the address translation for $\vaddr$ will resolve on the hardware to $\paddr$ --- via $\textsf{L}_{4}\_\textsf{L}_{1}\_\textsf{PointsTo}$.
+This kernel invariant turns out to be a key ingredient in supporting proofs of VMM functionality: in Section \ref{sec:experiment} we will see that separating the logical and physical virtual-to-physical mappings is what allows stating the global kernel invariants needed for software page traversals, which prior work did not (and could not) pursue. \looseness=-1

+For clarity, we refer to the specific ghost map summarizing virtual-to-physical translations by \mbox{$\mathcal{A}\textsf{bsPTableWalk}(\delta,\theta) \stackrel{\triangle}{=} \mathsf{GhostMap}(\delta,\theta)$} (omitting $\delta$ for brevity when only one is in scope) and keep this in a per-address-space invariant described shortly.
+We then replace the physical traversal $\textsf{L}_{4}\_\textsf{L}_{1}\_\textsf{PointsTo}$ in Figure \ref{fig:strongvirtualpointsto}'s virtual points-to definition with ownership of the token \ghostmaptoken{\delta}{\vaddr}{\paddr}, yielding Figure \ref{fig:virtualpointstosharing}'s definition.
+This new definition guarantees that the ghost map $\theta$ maps the virtual address ($\vaddr$) to a physical address ($\paddr$), and thus that the per-address-space invariant described next will contain the physical resources that guarantee that the hardware resolves the translation. \looseness=-1

-We place the authorative ownership $\mathcal{A}\textsf{PTableWalk}$ of the ghost-map in a per-address-space invariant ($\mathcal{I}$\textsf{ASpace} in Figure \ref{fig:peraspaceinvariant}) whose ownership, when combined with the fraction stored in the virtual points-to, permits changes in the virtual-to-physical translations.
-By itself, it allows changes to the page tables as long as they do not change the overall mappings from virtual to physical addresses.
+We place the authorative ownership of the ghost map translation $\mathcal{A}\textsf{PTableWalk}$ in a per-address-space invariant $ I$\textsf{ASpace} (Figure \ref{fig:peraspaceinvariant}), {allowing} changes to the page tables that preserve overall virtual-to-physical translations in isolation, and also allowing changes to specific the virtual-to-physical translations when combined with the {token} stored in the relevant virtual points-to (Figure \ref{fig:virtualpointstosharing}). \looseness=-1

-Another major change is that, because our logic is the first to explicitly address the existence of multiple address spaces, the ghost map of virtual-to-physical translations (identified by the ghost name $\delta$ in Figure \ref{fig:virtualpointstosharing} \emph{for each address space}.
-This means we also require a way to locate the map for the current address space from the current root page table pointer stored in \lstinline|cr3|.

-Figure \ref{fig:peraspaceinvariant} describes the resources for each address space, which are collected for the full address space, but separated from virtual points-to assertions. $\Theta$ is the logical map from virtual addresses to the physical addresses they should translate to, for the \emph{current} address space, corresponding to the currently installed page tables (the ones indicated by \lstinline|cr3|).
-In Figure \ref{fig:virtualpointstosharing}, the existentially-quantified $\delta$ is the ghost name for the authoritative copy of this map (again, for the current address space). $m$ is the (full) logical map from the various page table bases to ghost names for the per-address-space mappings like $\Theta$.
-It is the full version of the map named by the ghost name $\delta{}s$ in Figure \ref{fig:virtualpointstosharing}; there is only one such map in the system.
-This is why Figure \ref{fig:virtualpointstosharing} asserts there is some ghost name in that (global) map for the current address space.
-The global map itself is tracked by a resource algebra

-$\mathcal{I}\textsf{ASpace}(\Theta,m)$ is then the resources for the current address space: It ensures that the current address space is valid (it has an entry in $m$, whose corresponding authoritative map matches $\Theta$), and asserts ownership of the appropriate fractional ownership of the physical page table walk for each virtual-to-physical translation in $\Theta$ (for the current address space).